-The height of a sign shall be measured from the higher of (1) the natural grade immediately adjacent to or directly beneath the sign base, which shall not be raised so as to create additional sign height, or (2) the height of the roadway crown of the adjacent street which the sign faces, to the highest point of the sign structure, including the bracket, supports, and any sign face surrounds.
+The height of a sign will be measured from the higher of (1) the natural grade immediately adjacent to or directly beneath the sign base, which will not be raised so as to create additional sign height, or (2) the height of the roadway crown of the adjacent street which the sign faces, to the highest point of the sign structure, including the bracket, supports, and any sign face surrounds.
 The above diagram illustrates sign height measurement.

-2. Sign Area Measurement

-- (A) For signs mounted on a freestanding background or projecting from a building, the entire area of the framework or background of the sign is calculated as the sign area, including any material or color forming the sign face or background used to differentiate the sign from the sign structure against which it is placed.
-(See diagram "A" below). - (B) For signs consisting of freestanding letters or features attached to a wall or monument, the sign area is calculated as the total area of an imaginary rectangle that contains all letters or features of the sign.
-(See diagram "B" below). - (C) Sign area does not include any supporting framework or bracing unless such framework or bracing is part of the message or sign face.
-(See diagram "A" below).
+- 2. Sign Area Measurement - (A) For signs mounted on a freestanding background or projecting from a building, the entire area of the framework or background of the sign is calculated as the sign area, including any material or color forming the sign face or background used to differentiate the sign from the sign structure against which it is placed.
+Sign area does not include any supporting framework or bracing unless such framework or bracing is part of the message or sign face.
+(Diagram "A" below). - (B) For signs consisting of freestanding letters or features attached to a wall or monument, the sign area is calculated as the total area of an imaginary rectangle that contains all letters or features of the sign.
+(Diagram "B" below).